-Ruby on Rails is an open source (no licensing costs involved) web framework that is using the Ruby language with its main focus on building web applications quickly, and without requiring a large team of developers.
+Ruby on Rails is an open-source (no licensing costs involved) web framework that uses the Ruby language with its primary focus on building web applications quickly and without requiring a large team of developers.

 Convention over configuration

 It does that by prioritizing convention over configuration.
 So instead of having you tinker with configuration settings every time you create a new project, you can start with a default configuration that makes sense for a large group of web applications.

 In my experience, nine times out of ten, you don’t need to touch anything.
 The rare cases when you do need to mess with configuration settings are usually around the time when you need to scale up.

 It’s very likely that you will need to create a number of new applications from scratch, especially when you’re just starting to learn Rails.

 You can generate a new app with just one command, and you can have it ready to go in less than a minute.
 Add some code to it, ship it, and either throw it away and start from scratch or continue adding new features.